pmckeigue/covid-scotland/README.md

 # covid-scotland

-## Getting started with Github, from a Linux command line
+## Getting started with Github, from a Linux command line (can be accessed from RStudio)

 ### Saving your credentials in a config file (~/.git-credentials)